Cricket: White Ferns make history, again, as Twenty 20 records tumble against South Africa

-Not content with merely destroying the One Day International record book, the White Ferns have this morning made Twenty20 history as well.
+Not content with merely destroying the One Day International record book, the White Ferns have this morning made Twenty20 history as well - for only a few hours.

 Led by a record-breaking innings by Suzie Bates, the White Ferns have blasted the highest score in Women's International T20 cricket, smashing 216/1 against South Africa in the first match of their Tri-Nation series in Taunton.